Demonware023/MVP/README.md

-Certainly!
-Here's the README.md file for your Flask application (`app.py`), explaining its features, how to run it locally with Flask, and how to insert your own GitHub token for authenticated requests in the `github_search` function.
+# Flask Application README

 ---

-# Flask Application README
+NB: This code was developed and uses authentication requests.
+So in order to use this code you must insert a GitHub Token to use authenticated requests in the `github_search` function in the app.py file.
+You can find the "HOW TO" from #line 64

 ## Features